-In France’s north-east, there are two main not-to-be-missed events in December: the Christmas market of Strasbourg and the Saint Nicolas celebrations in Nancy.
+In France’s north-east, there are two main not-to-miss events in December: the Christmas market of Strasbourg and the Saint-Nicolas celebrations in Nancy.
 The former capital of the Dukes of Lorraine hosts a major event in honour to Patron Saint of Lorraine.
-Saint-Nicolas expected on the 6th December to bring gifts and sweets to the children of Lorraine.
-In Nancy, the celebration includes a great parade, a show projected onto the façade of the City-Hall, a magical Christmas tree on Place Stanislas and a Ferris wheel on Place de la Carrière.
+The children of Lorraine expect Saint-Nicolas on the 6th December.
+They hope he’ll bring gifts and sweets.
+In Nancy, the celebration includes a number of festive events.
+A great parade, a show projected onto the façade of the City-Hall, a magical Christmas tree on Place Stanislas and a Ferris wheel on Place de la Carrière.

-The feast of Saint Nicolas in Nancy: a local tradition
+The Saint-Nicolas celebrations in Nancy: a local tradition

 Saint-Nicolas vs Père Noël

-Each year, between 150,000 to 200,000 people visit Nancy during the Saint Nicolas celebrations.
-The festivities are held on the first weekend of December (2&3 December in 2017).
-They focus on a particular theme which changes each year.
-In 2017 the Saint Nicolas celebrations are themed on “Le Grand Festin” (the great feast).
+Each year up to 200,000 people visit Nancy during the great weekend of the Saint Nicolas celebrations.
+The festivities are held on the first weekend of December (7&8 December in 2019).

 The Saint-Nicolas parade in Nancy

 At 6pm on Saturday, a great parade with floats criss-crosses the old town of Nancy from place Carnot to Place Stanislas.
-Some 34 floats follow a 1.7 kms itinerary, each of them designed according to the thematic of the year (the Great Feast in 2017).
+Some 34 floats follow a 1.7 kms itinerary, each of them designed according to the thematic of the year (Super Heroes and Love in 2019).

 Most of Nancy’s surrounding suburbs, cities and villages are invited to take part in the parade with a themed float.
 In past years:

 Corporations, companies and associations are also represented, such as: